 Make Sure You Consider The Zone When Booking Accommodation

 Travelling around London doesn’t have to break the bank!
 By basing yourself at a central location, you can save big on transportation costs, especially if you’ll be frequently commuting to your university campus.
 And, the best part?
-The Stay Club has got you covered with two prime locations in the heart of the city – Camden and Kentish Town, both situated in the convenient and central Zone 2!
+The Stay Club has got you covered with private student accommodation in two prime locations in the heart of the city – Camden and Kentish Town, both situated in the convenient and central Zone 2!
 No matter where you choose to study, you’ll never be far from the comfort of your home away from home.
 So, say goodbye to long commutes and high transportation costs, and hello to a stress-free and convenient student experience with The Stay Club!

 At first glance, the London Zone System can seem overwhelming, but it is not as scary as it looks.
 Take the time to do your research and you will reap the benefits of navigating London like a pro, and without the stress!
 Found this guide useful?
 Be sure to check out our guides page at The Stay Club Guides for more useful tips for every newfound Londoner!